powsybl/powsybl-core/docs/simulation/security/action-dsl.md

 ```

 #### phaseShifterTap
 The `phaseShifterTap` task is used to increment or decrement the tap position.
-As power flow simulator could change the tap position during the simulation, it's necessary to also change the regulation's mode of the tap changer to `FIXED_TAP`.
+As power flow simulator could change the tap position during the simulation, it's necessary to also change the  regulating value to false in this case.
 If the new tap position is lower than the minimal tap position, or greater than the maximal tap position, the tap position is adjusted to be in the bounds.
 ```groovy
 action('increment-tap-position') {
     description "Increment the tap position of TWT by 4"